-It’s not over yet but anyone who hasn’t been living in a cave during the first half of 2020 knows that this year will go down in history as one of the worst for the travel industry.
+It’s not over yet but anyone who hasn’t been living in a cave knows that the beginning of this decade will go down in history as one of the worst for the travel industry.

 The biggest and busiest airports in Europe have been affected by the coronavirus outbreak just as badly as airlines.
 In Europe, the number of airborne flights in April 2020 decreased by an astounding 93% compared to the same time last year.